Cluster-Adaptive Feature Extraction and its Theoretical Foundation with Minkowski Weighted k-Means: Theoretical analysis

 This bound formalises the robustness of $mwk$-means to irrelevant or noisy features.
 In particular, features that exhibit uniformly larger dispersion are guaranteed to receive exponentially smaller weights, with the rate of decay controlled by both the dispersion ratio and the number of features.
 This provides a theoretical explanation for the empirical effectiveness of $mwk$-means in settings with heterogeneous feature relevance.

-\section{Illustration of Theoretical Properties}
+\subsection{Illustration of Theoretical Properties}

 In this section we illustrate the main theoretical results derived above.
-To do so, we first generated 10 datasets, each with 1,000 data points, four features, and three clusters.
+To do so, we first generated 10 data sets, each with 1,000 data points, four features, and three clusters.
 The clusters are spherical Gaussian mixtures with zero mean and unit variance.
-We then augmented each dataset with four additional features composed of uniformly random values (noise features).
-All datasets were subsequently normalised according to
+We then augmented each data set with four additional features composed of uniformly random values (noise features).
+All data sets were subsequently normalised according to

-where \(\bar{x}_v\) denotes the mean of feature \(v\) over the dataset \(X\).
-We then applied the $mwk$-means algorithm to each dataset for different values of the Minkowski exponent \(p \in \{1.1, 1.5, 2, 5\}\), with 20 random initialisations per dataset.
+where \(\bar{x}_v\) denotes the mean of feature \(v\) over the data set \(X\).
+We then applied the $mwk$-means algorithm to each data set for different values of the Minkowski exponent \(p \in \{1.1, 1.5, 2, 5\}\), with 20 random initialisations per data set.

 Figure~\ref{fig:weights_stability} illustrates the effect of the Minkowski exponent \(p\) on the distribution of feature weights.
 As predicted by Proposition~\ref{prop:weight_structure}, smaller values of \(p\) amplify differences in dispersion, leading to a sparse allocation of weights concentrated on a few features.
 In contrast, larger values of \(p\) attenuate these differences, resulting in a more uniform distribution of weights across features.
 This behaviour highlights the role of \(p\) as a parameter controlling the trade-off between feature selectivity and uniformity.